ulrichSchreiner/authkit/README.md

 # authkit

-`authkit` is a small `go` toolkit for an Oauth2 explicit flow.
+`authkit` is a small `go` toolkit for an Oauth2 explicit flow and is great for pure javascript apps which calls stateless REST services where the user must be authenticated.
+You don't have to store a session or any other credentials store in the backend of your servers.
+Simply create a login page, register this application with one of your favourite Oauth2 providers and let the user login and use your REST services.
+The services are full clusterable as long as every instance has the same private key associated to verify the JWT token.

 You can embed this toolkit in your webapp and your browser and server will do the oauth2 explicit flow.
 If the user is successfully authenticated a `JWT` token and a user structure is returned to the browser.

 Your client can store the JWT token and embed this value to every call to one of your REST services. `authkit` also is a small middleware toolkit which intercepts the requests and parses the `JWT` token.
 Your handler functions will receive the authenticated user as an additional parameter.

-`autkit` is great for pure javascript apps which calls stateless REST services where the user must be authenticated.
-You don't have to store a session or any other credential database in the backend of your servers.
-Simply create a login page, register this page with one of your favourite Oauth2 providers and let the user login and use your REST services.
+`autkit`

 Put something like this in your server code: